 Even with newborn screening, the disease has a poor prognosis with patients experiencing developmental delays, seizures, and complications even with treatment, which are associated with high mortality.3

-Prognosis of CPT II Deficiency
+Prognosis of CPT2 Deficiency

 A rare and severe form of this disease can cause death within the first few days of life.
 Affected infants have congenital problems such as dysmorphic facies, renal dysgenesis, and neuronal migration malformations.
 They often experience hypotonia, cardiomyopathy, arrhythmias, and seizures.